VinceJones/markdownChallenge/README.md

 #Contents
 ##README.md
-This is the file you're reading.
-Add any content you like!

 ##index.html
 This is a HTML that can be used to start a project with some basic framework already in place.
 When starting a new project, for example about __Batman__, this will give you a jumpstart to get your **Bat-tastic** information out on the web quicker.
 To use the HTML document, make a clone to your computer.
 Here are some helpful steps to get you going.